UWPFIF(UW)

 Function: UWPFchans

-/* Provide access to channel list structures; NOTE that the
+/* Provide access to channel list structures; NOTE that the functions are

 non-standard here; NOTE that the S function essentially renames a